Michael Caine: 1976–1997: Established star

-1990s

 In the 1990s, Caine found good parts harder to come by.
 He played the mysterious bartender Mike in Mr. Destiny in 1990 and appeared with Roger Moore in Bullseye!
 (1990).
-A high point came when he played Ebenezer Scrooge in The Muppet Christmas Carol (1992).
+He played Ebenezer Scrooge in The Muppet Christmas Carol (1992).
 Having been chosen by Brian Henson, Caine stated: "I'm going to play this movie like I'm working with the Royal Shakespeare Company.
 I will never wink, I will never do anything Muppety.
 I am going to play Scrooge as if it is an utterly dramatic role and there are no puppets around me."
 He played the beleaguered stage director Lloyd Fellowes in the film adaptation of Noises Off (1992).
 He also played a villain in the Steven Seagal film On Deadly Ground (1994).
-He was in two straight to video Harry Palmer sequels and a few television films.
-However, Caine's reputation as a pop icon was still intact, thanks to his roles in films such as The Italian Job and Get Carter.
-His performance in Little Voice (1998) was seen as something of a return to form, and won him a Golden Globe Award.
-Better parts followed, including The Cider House Rules (1999), for which he won his second Academy Award for Best Supporting Actor.
+He starred in two straight to video Harry Palmer sequels and a few television films.